-6) Community Benefits Plans (CBP)
+6) Community Benefit Plans (CBP)

 CBPs are required by the US Department of Energy and US Department of Agriculture (though they each use different frameworks) as part of proposals for federal funding under BIL and IRA.
-They ensure that communities and workers realize long-term benefits from federal investments in clean energy and infrastructure.
+They ensure that communities and workers benefit from federal investments in clean energy and infrastructure.
 CBPs have import as they count for one fifth or 20 percent of the project applicant's score.
 They can be flexible so that they are crafted to suit the needs of the project and communities.